stvkoch/simple-query/README.md

             ->where('name', $paramName)
     );

 ### Pagination or Limit

-    # calcule limit and offset basead on page and perPage values
+    # calc limit and offset based on page and perPage values
     $query->page($page, $perPage);

     # or you can use limit and offset directly